SriKorandla/Math-76-Randomization-Approximation-In-ML/README.md

-Paper by Li et al on randomized pruning for masking: https://arxiv.org/abs/2310.13183 Paper by Li et al on Pruning on language models: https://arxiv.org/abs/2310.13191 (Inspired by the Randomized Pruning, which we showed could be useful in small models)
+Paper by Li et al on randomized pruning for masking: https://arxiv.org/abs/2310.13183 Paper by Li et al on Pruning on language models: https://arxiv.org/abs/2310.13191 (Inspired by the Randomized Pruning, which we showed could be useful in small models).

-Paper by https://www.theoryofcomputing.org/articles/v008a014 inspired us to use pynndescent for our implementation of Approximate nearest neighbors
+Paper by https://www.theoryofcomputing.org/articles/v008a014 inspired us to use pynndescent for our implementation of Approximate nearest neighbors.